 Lack of Communication

 The Problem: Although this is certainly not unique to the cannabis industry, a lack of effective communication is one of the biggest threats to morale in a dispensary.
 If budtenders don’t know what they’re supposed to be doing or (even worse) are being told to do different things by different people, they are practically guaranteed to get frustrated.
-“The cannabis industry is still trying to figure everything out,” a former dispensary employee told us.
+“The cannabis industry is still trying to figure everything out,” a former dispensary said.
 “Fact: we all don’t know what we’re doing yet — even California’s state Bureau of Cannabis Control.
 Sometimes employees all wear different hats and don’t really have set titles, which can really hinder communication.”

 The Opportunity of Competence: Budtenders ought to feel 100% effective in their role.
 Two helpful ways for more budtenders to feel more competent is by conveying confidence in their ability to succeed and providing prompt, accurate feedback.
-By closing communication gaps by filling them with competence-instilling encouragement, this critical workplace problem can transform into a source of engagement for managers and budtenders alike.
+By closing communication gaps and filling them with competence-instilling encouragement, this critical workplace problem can transform into a source of engagement for managers and budtenders alike.

 Insensitive Shift Scheduling

 The Problem: One former budtender recalls just how bad things could get: “Back in the day at illegal shops, they would be open twenty-four hours a day and they would schedule you whenever they needed coverage,” she remembers.
 “You would work ten-hour days (not eight) and some people would, of course, not show up — so they would expect you to stay and you would, because it was instant cash that day, everyday.”
 What more can we add to this?
-Although this might be an extreme example and legal shop regulations prevent this sort of thing, the problem clearly still persists.
+Although this might be an extreme example and legal shop regulations prevent this sort of thing, the problem of abrupt and insensitive shift scheduling clearly still persists.
 Indeed, it’s hard to imagine a more effective way to disengage your workers and guarantee that they will leave as soon as they find a better pay day somewhere else.

 The Opportunity of Relatedness: The key to helping employees feel understood and appreciated probably isn’t too surprising; expressing empathy and developing warm personal relationships between managers and budtenders is, ultimately, essential.
 There are as many ways to do this as there are motivated managers.
 One tactic could be to focus on a shared loved of cannabis and the amazing opportunity each person in the industry has at this moment in history.